Snoozeds/dankrpg-web/docs/commands/shop.md

 Description: View the shop.
 Mechanics: There are multiple categories of items in the shop.
 You can view them by using the select menu.

+## pet buy
+Description: Buy a pet or pet item from the pet shop. \
+Parameters: ***`item`***

+## pet equip
+Description: Equip a pet \
+Parameters: ***`pet`***
+Mechanics: Will also unequip your current pet if you have one equipped.

+## pet feed
+Description: Feed your equipped pet. \
+Mechanics: Requires that pet's food item.

+## pet shop
+Description: View the pet shop.

+## pet status
+Description: View your pet's status, such as fullness, happiness, cleanliness, chances.

+## pet wash
+Description: Wash your pet. \
+Mechanics: Requires pet shampoo.

+## pet unequip
+Description: Unequip your pet.

 ## unequip
 Description: Unequip an item. \
 Parameters: ***`item`***